 Don't be too concerned if you've felt a little panicked -- it's completely natural!
 The jump from college life to working adult life is a huge leap forward, and is going to take a bit of adjustment.
 Soon, midnight Sonic runs with your girlfriends will be replaced with hitting the sack before ten o'clock, and weekend road trips to other colleges will be replaced with getting your oil changed and deep cleaning your apartment.
 (Ah, adulthood.)

-Don’t freak out, though: The transition isn’t as scary as it seems — it’s nothing smart girls like CF readers won’t be able to handle, at least.
-My best advice for this time in your life is to “squeeze the juice” out of every single day you have left in college.
+Don't freak out, though: The transition isn't as scary as it seems -- it's nothing smart girls like CF readers won't be able to handle, at least.
+My best advice for this time in your life is to make the most out of every single day you have left in college.
 Enjoy being with your friends, enjoy your unconventional sleep schedule, and enjoy being young.
-You’ll never get this time back!
+You'll never get this time back!

 1. Explore interesting buildings on campus you haven't seen before.

 Most colleges are rich in history and architecture.
 Before you start the next chapter of your life, take time to visit the auditoriums, concert halls, library stacks, science labs, or anything else significant on your campus.
 If the weather is really gorgeous, take time to stroll through the gardens and/or read informational plaques next to any statues.
 Ask your friends what their favorite places on campus are, and make a point to check them all out.
 Don't forget to take photos, too!

 2. Attend a lecture class that you're genuinely interested in.

 This one comes with a couple rules -- it has to be a class that has nothing to do with your major, and it has to be a large lecture class (so you won't get caught class-crashing!).
 If you love the lesson and still have a semester or two left, why not take the class as an elective?
 If you're about to graduate, embrace the fantasy of what your college years would be like if you majored in something different.